papadiscobravo/National-Park-Places-and-Scale/README.md

-## Places in the U.S. National Park System: Their points of interest, and relative scale, and attendance
+## Places in the U.S. National Park System: Their points of interest, relative scale, and attendance

 ### Project2: Data Analytics and Visualization Boot Camp, University of Minnesota